Warren Buffett Stocks Ranked: The Berkshire Hathaway Portfolio

 - Shares held (Class A / Class C): 2,630,792 / 1,284,020

 - Holding value (Class A / Class C): $29,280,000 / $14,240,000

 - Percent of portfolio (Total): 0.02%

 Berkshire has made several de facto bets on legendary pay-TV mogul John Malone.
 Liberty Latin America Class A (LILA, $11.93) and Liberty Latin America Class C (LILAK, $11.62) shares are the smallest of those.

 Liberty Latin America provides cable, broadband, telephone and wireless services in Chile, Puerto Rico, the Caribbean and other parts of Latin America.
 Liberty Global, the multinational telecommunications company in which Berkshire also holds a stake, issued tracking stock of its Latin American operations in 2015, then spun off those operations entirely in 2018.

-Malone, a pioneer in the telecom industry and a multibillionaire himself, has created outsize value for shareholders over his long career.
-And as you'll see, Berkshire has several other investments in Malone-backed enterprises ... and recently pared back most of them.
+Malone, a pioneer in the telecom industry and a multibillionaire himself, has created outsized value for shareholders over his long career.
+And as you'll see, Berkshire has an affinity for Malone-backed enterprises.

 The initial appeal to Buffett and his portfolio managers is plain to understand: Game knows game.